How a single conversation helped resolve a patient’s long-standing symptoms in Greater Manchester

 Paediatrics: reassurance for families, confidence for clinicians

 ‘One of the first times I used Consultant Connect was for a young paediatric patient presenting with a prominent hyperpigmented lesion around the lip.
-It looked classical of vitiligo, but I’d never seen this presentation in such a young patient.
+I’d never seen this presentation in such a young patient.
 I was concerned it could be something impacting his immunity or a different diagnosis entirely.

 ‘I was very aware of how sensitive uncertainty can be in paediatric care, and the anxiety it can cause families, so I wanted specialist input.
 I was connected to a consultant paediatrician via Consultant Connect within 20 seconds, whose vast knowledge helped me explore a wide range of differential diagnoses.
 One such cause was persistent fluoride exposure from toothpaste causing localised hyperpigmentation, which I hadn’t even considered.